 Gender based violence coordinator (M/F)

-For more than 30 years, Médecins du Monde, a campaigning medical organization committed to international solidarity, has been caring for the most vulnerable populations at home and abroad.
+For more than 30 years, Médecins du Monde, a campaigning medical organisation committed to international solidarity, has been caring for the most vulnerable populations at home and abroad.
 It has continued to highlight obstacles that exist in accessing health care and has secured sustainable improvements in health-for-all policies.
-Those working for this independent organization do not solely dispense care and treatment but condemn violations of human dignity and rights and fight to improve matters for populations living in precarious situations.
-MdM currently works in 44 countries across all continents where it focuses on four priority areas: caring for the health of migrants and displaced persons, promoting sexual and reproductive health, harm reduction associated with drug use, emergencies and crisis.
+Those working for this independent organisation do not solely dispense care and treatment but condemn violations of human dignity and rights and fight to improve matters for populations living in precarious situations.
+MdM currently works in 44 countries across all continents where it focuses on 4 priority areas: caring for the health of migrants and displaced persons, promoting sexual and reproductive health, harm reduction associated with drug use, emergencies and crisis.

 Description du poste

 Under the responsability of the emergency coordinator, you will work in close collaboration with the GBV desk officer in HQ and the emergency coordinator, the medical coordinator, the mental health coordinator and the protection coordinator in the field.

 -Define the MdM GBV implementation strategy, in line with MdM overall strategy.